Psychedelic and Hallucinogen Addiction: Symptoms, Causes, Effects and Treatment

 • Environmental Factors:

-What are the effects of psychedelic addiction?
+Below are some potential effects of psychedelic addiction:

 • Physical Health Effects: